-To overcome any perceived stigma, it is important to ensure that messages are coming from people who employees can identify with — for example, their colleagues.
+To overcome any perceived stigma, it is important to ensure that messages are coming from people who employees can identify with — for example, their teammates.
 Short videos can also be useful in providing information in a concise manner.

-Employee assistance programs can help workers with a variety of issues, ranging from health problems to financial challenges, which could cause them stress and worry.
+Employee assistance programs can help workers with a variety of issues, ranging from health problems to financial challenges, that could cause them stress and worry.
 These programs, typically purchased through a vendor, can connect employees with the right professional and may be available 24/7.

 Employers can also:

 Recognition of mental health problems and the need to address them has grown significantly in the last year.
-Managers should play their part by identifying when an employee needs mental support and pointing them in the right direction for help.
+Managers must play their part by identifying when an employee needs mental support and pointing them in the right direction for help.